 Empirical Benchmarking for for Randomized Control Trials (RCT) on on Social and Behavioral Outcomes

 Empirical benchmarks for interpreting effect size and design parameters for planning multilevel randomized trials on social & behavioral outcomes (2019–2022).
 This project is funded by a Statistical and Research Methodology in Education grant through the Institute of Education Sciences (IES).
 Social and behavioral measures are commonly used in educational and social science research as primary and secondary outcomes of interest, and are closely associated with the student academic achievement.
 The purpose of the study is threefold: (1) to provide empirical benchmarks for researchers and policy makers to interpret the magnitude of the intervention effects on social and behavioral outcomes, (2) to provide reference values of the design parameters (effect sizes, effect size variability, ICCs, and R2) on social and behavioral outcomes for researchers to conduct power analysis of cluster randomized trials and multisite randomized trials, and (3) to incorporate these reference values into PowerUp! software for power analysis.

 CCU: Classroom Check-Up Web-Based Consultation (Innovation and Development Project)

 This project aimed to develop an online system for school-based personnel to support teachers in effective classroom management practices in elementary schools based on Dr. Reinke’s teacher consultation model, the Classroom Check-Up.
 An efficacy trial was implemented during the 2016–2017 school year.

-Champs: Middle School Classroom Management
+CHAMPS: Middle School Classroom Management

-Conducted a small trial to assess the feasibility of a family-centered intervention for child depression and evaluate its effects in a multiple baseline study.
+This project conducted a small trial to assess the feasibility of a family-centered intervention for child depression and evaluate its effects in a multiple baseline study.
 The project was supported by a grant awarded by the MU Research Council.